-- Students earning an AP score of 3 are eligible to receive proficiency credit for MAT 128 Calculus and Analytic Geometry I and qualify to take a departmental proficiency test which they must pass with an 80% or higher to earn proficiency credit for MAT 129 Calculus and Analytic Geometry II. - Students interested in this proficiency credit option should email the Mathematics Department Chair, Brian Mercer, at bmercer@parkland.edu to request a proficiency exam. - 2.
-Students earning an AP score of 4 or 5 receive proficiency credit for MAT 128 Calculus and Analytic Geometry I and MAT 129 Calculus and Analytic Geometry II.
+- Students earning an AP score of 3 are eligible to receive proficiency credit for MAT 128 (Calculus and Analytic Geometry I) and qualify to take a departmental proficiency test which they must pass with an 80% or higher to earn proficiency credit for MAT 129 (Calculus and Analytic Geometry II). - Students interested in this proficiency credit option should email mathadvisors@parkland.edu to request a proficiency exam. - 2.
+Students earning an AP score of 4 or 5 receive proficiency credit for MAT 128 (Calculus and Analytic Geometry I) and MAT 129 (Calculus and Analytic Geometry II).
 Admissions and Records will award the appropriate proficiency credit when documentation of AP scores is received.